-For those of us who were involved in the construction industry between 2008-2012, we had a taste of what the 1930’s may have been like.
+For those involved in construction 2008-2012, we had a taste of what the 1930’s may have been like.
 This was the era we sometimes still refer to as the “Tool Belt Recession”.

 Many projects that were pending when the bottom dropped out were never started.
 Projects that were underway cut as many details as they could from their budgets.
 Contractors were laid off and very little new construction was underway.
-I suspect that during the 1930’s, just like in late 2008, there was more effort put into maintenance than into new construction.
+I suspect that during the 1930’s, like late 2008, more effort put into maintenance than new construction.

-By the time FDR took office in 1933, unemployment was off the charts at a staggering 25% for the country, and much higher in industrial cities.
-It seems the only construction that was on-going were those projects that were part of the New Deal – the Lincoln Tunnel, Great Smoky Mountain National Park, Hoover Dam, the Highway connecting Miami to the Keys and the Grand Coulee Dam, to name a few.
+By the time FDR took office in 1933, unemployment was off the charts.
+It was a staggering 25% for the country, and much higher in industrial cities.
+It seems only New Deal projects were the only ones going on.
+Projects like Lincoln Tunnel, Great Smoky Mountain National Park, Hoover Dam.
+And, the Highway connecting Miami to the Keys and the Grand Coulee Dam, to name a few.

 Thankfully, Alpine was fortunate during the Great Recession.
 Projects that had already been started generally followed through to completion.
 Our product is generally installed towards the tail-end of new construction, so we had residual orders that had been initiated, in some cases, 2 years prior.
 Where we saw challenges was more between 2011-2015 when new construction was coming around, but our part wasn’t needed yet.
 I mention this because our retrofit business kept us afloat through that period.
 Based on the few patents filed in the 1930’s, history seems to have repeated itself.